-- satisfactorily completed a Sydney College of Divinity Bachelor of Ministry within the last five years, with a grade point average of at least 2.7 in the coursework and at least 3.0 in the area of specialisation; or
+- those who have completed the Sydney College of Divinity BMin within the previous five years, with a grade point average of 2.7 in the coursework and 3.0 in the area of specialisation; or

-- hold an equivalent qualification from a university or other tertiary institution.
+- hold equivalent qualifications from a university or other tertiary institution.

 The Bachelor of Ministry (Honours) requires the completion of 72 credit points, comprising 36 credit points in coursework and a thesis for 36 credit points.

-- a further two units (18 credit points in total) in the area of specialisation from 9600-series units.
+- a further two units (18 credit points in total) in the area of specialisation from 9200-series units.

 - a supervised research project of 20,000 words for 36 credit points in the area of specialisation.

 Graduates will have a coherent and advanced body of knowledge with depth in the underlying principles and concepts in one or more disciplines related to Christian ministry, and knowledge of research principles and methods.

 Graduates will have cognitive and technical skills in a theologically-related body of knowledge, so that they are able independently to: